Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Experiments

-For both setups, we use $n = 20$ base arms and cardinality constraint $k = 4$.
-The details of the choice of the submodular functions and delay settings are explained above.
-We run each experiment for different time horizons $T = \{10^2, 10^3, 10^4, 10^5\}$.
+We use $n = 20$ base arms and cardinality constraint $k = 4$.
+We run each experiment for different time horizons $T = \{10^2, 10^3, 10^4, 10^5, 10^6\}$.
 For each horizon, we run the experiment 10 times.
-As we see, ETCG outperforms almost all other baselines.
+In these experiments, ETCG outperforms all other baselines for the weighted cover function by almost an order of magnitude.
 The linear submodular function satisfies the conditions under which DART and CMAB-SM were designed.
 However, the weighed cover function does not satisfy such conditions and therefore more difficult for those algorithms to run.
 In both cases, we see that any kind of delay worsens the performance of DART and CMAB-SM compared to ETCG.
 OG$^o$ explores actions (including those with cardinality smaller then $k$) with a constant probability, which could account for its lower performance compared to ETCG, DART, and CMAB-SM.

 While ARS-UCB does not perform well in these experiments, it should be noted that, given enough time, it should outperform ETCG.
 Also note that ARS-UCB has a linear storage complexity with respect to its number of arms.
 This translates to an $O(\binom{n}{k})$ storage complexity in the combinatorial setting.
 Therefore, even for $n = 50$ and $k = 25$, it would require hundreds of terabytes of storage to run.
 In these experiments, we have $n=20$ and $k=4$, so it has only $\binom{20}{4} = 4845$ arms.